Don’t stop till you get to the top!

 This hill workout proceeds in much the same way, but unlike our poor friend Sisyphus you’ll have the good fortune of getting to stop — eventually.

 As the nature of the name of the workout implies, you’ll be running up and down the hill a number of times.
 To get started, you will need to find a moderately steep incline that’s roughly 400 to 800 meters long.
 Before beginning the workout, warm up with 15 to 20 minutes of easy jogging.
-Follow that up with some active stretching and a set of four to six 20-second strides on flat ground before setting off up the hill.
+Follow that up with some dynamic warmup drills and a set of four to six 20-second strides on flat ground before setting off up the hill.

 After warming up, run up the hill for 30 seconds at roughly 5K race effort and jog back down to the start for recovery.
-If you typically wear a GPS unit when you train, don’t pay attention to the pace on the screen during this workout.
+If you typically wear a GPS watch when you train, don’t pay attention to the pace on the screen.
 It will be slower than your actual race pace because you’re fighting against gravity, and since you’re not covering much ground at any one time it likely won’t register accurately on the watch, anyway.
+This workout is all about effort.

 So without the aid of technology how do you know if the effort level is where it’s supposed to be as you’re running up the hill?
 It’s as easy as asking yourself, “Can I maintain this level of intensity for a 5K race?”
 If the answer is “no”, then back it off a bit.

 Once you get back to the bottom of the hill, turn around and head right back up again at the same hard effort for 60 seconds.
 Pay close attention to your form as the workout progresses and you start to fatigue.
-Shorten your stride, get up on the balls of your feet, lift your knees and drive your arms.
+Shorten your stride, get up on your forefoot, lift your knees and drive your arms.
 You should have the sensation of being pulled up the hill.
-When you hit the 60-second mark, turn around, jog back down to the start, and do it all over again, this time for 90 seconds.
+When you hit the 60-second mark, turn around, jog back down to the start, and do it all over again, this time going up the hill for 90 seconds.

 Congratulations, you’re almost there.